-Yet, Professor Stephen Blank contests the arguments that opponents will be brought to surrender.
-To the contrary, he argues, they will seek strategies designed to negate the technological and organizational competency of U.S. air and space forces.
-In other words, because America possesses inherently asymmetrical capabilities vis-à-vis almost everyone else, they will be driven to pursue asymmetrical strategies against it that negate those advantages.^[93]
+achieve his objectives, chooses to cease actions that are against US interests or has his capabilities defeated.95 they will seek strategies designed to negate the technological and organizational competency of U.S. air and space forces.
+In other words, because America possesses inherently asymmetrical capabilities vis-à-vis almost everyone else, they will be driven to pursue asymmetrical strategies against it that negate those advantages.96